manshasyal/calculator/README.md

 # calculator
-i have made calculator using HTML , CSS and Javascript  , where i displayed basic operations and four function are build to get the answer of the operation.
+I have made calculator using HTML , CSS and Javascript  , where I displayed basic operations and four function are build to get the answer of the operation.